jmsull/sigma_b/README.md

 The integration range and number of points appear to be decent at a $<3$% level  (using window error as a guide) but are actually much better than this for estimating the window integral for a typical cosmology - that integral peaks at very low k, whereas the window integral doesn't converge quickly b/c at high k we've entered the wiggle zone.
 If we you want a more accurate estimate you can increase kmax or N (at your own runtime risk).

 Default ouput on my machine is:

 ``Is the window close to 1? true
 Power spectrum variance in a cubic box of side length 625.0 Mpc/h is 6.756502209257932e-5.``

+This is in close agreement with directly computing the variance of linear field on a grid but has the benefit of being faster and not requirinng seed averaging.